 My son was in high school, and one fateful day my wife shared with me, “Joel hates you.”
 My stunned reaction was he doesn’t hate me.
-He knows I love him, and I desire only the best in the world for him.
+He knows that I love him, and I only want the best for him.
 I needed a dose of humility as a Father.
 My wife repeated the statement in another way so I could absorb her comment; well he can’t stand being around you most of the time.

-The truth hurt I didn’t want my son to grow up and be like me and deal with the same failures and weaknesses I had in my life.
+The truth hurt I didn’t want my son to grow up and be like me.
+I didn’t want him to deal with the same failures and weaknesses I had in my life.
 I unwittingly tried to correct the character traits I struggled with in my life by trying to motivate him to do things differently in his.
 However, my overbearing attitude produced the opposite effect a deep seeded resentment for me.

 Fathers, do not embitter your children, or they will become discouraged.
 Colossians 3:21 NIV

 Image via Pixabay